 Sturm admitted that she was initially skeptical of changing her approach because she was comfortable with her old style of rolling.
 Still, she knew that being willing to adapt could be the difference between a good season and a great one.
 At Mazur's urging, she changed the position of her elbow and the impact was immediate.
 She began rolling in the 230s and recorded a high game of 261 in the next match against St. Thomas Aquinas.

 "It was tough because I liked my old style, but it was a huge improvement," Sturm said.
 "He (Mazur) was amazed and I rolled a 509 (series) against St. Thomas."

 While the adjustment was small, it is the attention to detail the Polar Bears believe will set them apart in the latter stages of the

 season.
 Mazur and his bowlers don't talk about going undefeated or setting any records, but they hold a trip to Columbus and a spot at the top of the leaderboard as their ultimate goal.
 Parents and fans can talk about an undefeated season, Mazur added, but the team is determined not to overlook any opponent.

 Sturm is excited about the chance to reach the state tournament for a fourth straight year and has assumed the role of wise veteran for her

-Page 2 of 2 - younger teammates.
+younger teammates.
 Her most frequent reminder to the team's underclassmen is to not get down mentally when they make mistakes because they can bounce back in their next frame.
 Maintaining a positive mindset is one of the factors Sturm believes will lead the team to its ultimate goals.